 (accruals made in US$ millions, 2003-2012)

-On the rising side, there were five small increases and then three large ones: +11% by the homebuilders; +12% by the data storage companies; and +43% by the aerospace companies.
+On the rising side, there were four small increases and then three large ones: +11% by the homebuilders; +12% by the data storage companies; and +43% by the aerospace companies.
 However, that latter jump was almost entirely caused by Boeing, which increased its accruals from $232 million in 2011 to $678 million in 2012.

 In last week's newsletter, we highlighted some of the largest increases and decreases by individual companies.
 Now, this week, we're seeing how some of those biggest movers that also happen to dominate their industries are responsible for most of the rises and falls of their own sectors.
 Microsoft, GE and Boeing are the best examples of this effect.

 Next, let's take a look at warranty reserves.
 When claims fall by three percent but accruals fall by just a tiny bit, one would assume that the balance left in the warranty reserve would also fall.
-But there are also companies such as General Motors, Navistar and Boeing that are adding hundreds of millions of dollars to their warranty reserves to correct for severe underestimates in the past.
+But there are also companies such as General Motors, Navistar and Boeing that added hundreds of millions of dollars to their warranty reserves to correct for severe underestimates in the past.
 And that tends to offset some of the cutting elsewhere.

 Worldwide Warranty Reserves

 Of the 14 industry sectors, nine reduced their reserves while five increased their reserves.
 Some of the biggest reductions were the telecom equipment companies (-32%); the appliance and HVAC manufacturers (-18%); and the power semiconductor & printed circuit board makers (-18%).
 The biggest increase was in the aerospace sector (+13%), and that was caused primarily by Boeing's decision to increase reserves by more than $500 million through a combination of increased accruals and an extra $163 million change of estimate.